doctrine/orm/docs/en/cookbook/dql-user-defined-functions.rst

         return new MyCustomFunction();
     });

-In this chapter we will implement some MySQL specific date calculation
+In this article we will implement some MySQL specific date calculation
 methods:

 Date Diff